Building a People’s Europe

-In 2017, The State of the Union, under the title Building a People’s Europe, will revolve around the theme of European Citizenship, a multi-faceted topic of acute relevance across all EU member states.
+In 2017, The State of the Union, under the title Building a People’s Europe, revolves around the theme of European Citizenship, a multi-faceted topic of acute relevance across all EU member states.
 Sessions will deal with the future of citizenship; direct democracy and populism; the impact of the global refugee emergency on Europe; the financial crisis, the free movement of persons and the labour market; and security, in a broad sense of the word.

 In times of crisis or instability, a clear and nuanced multi-level understanding of the EU’s successes, failures and challenges is crucial.
 By offering a moment for key actors to meet and reflect on Europe’s most pressing issues, The State of the Union conference responds to this need.

-The 2017 State of the Union Conference Building a People’s Europe will take place in Florence on 4-5 May 2017 (the full programme is available here).
-A family day dedicated to culture will close the conference on 6 May 2017.
+The 2017 State of the Union Conference Building a People’s Europe took place in Florence on 4-5 May 2017 (the full programme is available here).
+A family day dedicated to culture closed the conference on 6 May 2017.

 - The Future of European Citizenship

 - Direct Democracy, Referenda and Populism

 - The Free Movement of Persons and Social Solidarity